 The hip is a ball and socket joint, when dislocated the head of the femur (ball) sits outside the hop joint (socket).
 Not only does it cause the leg to not function but it is extremely painful.

 Under general anesthetic it may be possible to relocate the hip using force to pull it back in and if there is no other damage to the joint a sling is applied for a few weeks to ensure it stays in place.
-This has a 50% success rate as usually there is damage to the joint and it will not stay in place without surgical stabilization.
+This has a 50% success rate as usually there is damage to the joint and it will not stay in place without surgical stabilisation.

-Surgery may be necessary to stabilize the joint ensuring that it stays in place.
+Surgery may be necessary to stabilise the joint ensuring that it stays in place.
 There are numerous techniques that may be used including joint reconstruction or the use of implants.
 After surgery the animal usually will be weight bearing quite quickly.

 This is usually associated with some form of trauma usually to the lower part of the joint.

-If the joint is not stable after relocation surgery may be the only option to ensure a full recovery.
+If the joint is not stable after relocation, surgery may be the only option to ensure a full recovery.
 This may involve the placement of screws and pins to hold the joint in place.
 Surgery may be the only option if the dislocation is more than a day old or there is significant damage to the tendons and ligaments.